 - Lack of sleep

 How exercise helps to reduce PMS symptoms

 The last thing you want to do with PMS is get on your feet.
-What you really want to do is lie down and rest, but the benefits of exercise should never be underestimated.
-Exercise releases endorphins or the “feel good” hormones, which boost your mood, preventing PMS mood swings and alleviate the heaviness from bloating.
+What you really want to do is lie down and rest, but the benefits of exercise especially yoga for PMS should never be underestimated.
+Exercise releases endorphins or the “feel good” hormones, which boost your mood, preventing PMS mood swings and alleviate the heaviness from bloating leading to PMS relief.
 Bloating or fluid retention results from the release of a hormone called progesterone and a salt heavy diet.
 It is recommended to reduce salt intake in the week preceding the first day of the cycle.
 Vitamin B6 supplements with their diuretic properties can reduce bloating too.
 This is a good time to slip into the sweatpants and grab a mat for yoga.

 Focus on diet and rest as natural ways to reduce PMS symptoms

 Eating healthy is the answer to almost everything.
 It has no side effects.
 Watching what you eat before the onset of types of PMS matters.
 Remember to ramp up the intake of whole grains, fruits and vegetables a week in advance.
 Eating at regular intervals during the day also helps regulate sugar levels.
 We all love a good night’s sleep.
 Somewhere between those deadlines to be met and chores to be completed remember to take care of yourself during the PMS week and don’t skim on the sleep.
 Try to stay hydrated.
 Water flushes excess salt out of the body.